govuk-react/govuk-react/CONTRIBUTING.md

 In order to prepare a release:

 - ensure you have [hub](https://hub.github.com) installed (e.g. `brew install hub`)
-- run `./scripts/release.sh`, you will be asked to choose a semver increment and, if this is the first time running hub, you will be asked for your GitHub credentials
+- run `./scripts/release.sh`, followed by a [semver increment](https://github.com/npm/node-semver#functions) e.g. `./scripts/release.sh patch` (if this is the first time running hub, you will be asked for your GitHub credentials).
 - this will open a PR on GitHub and draft a release
 - Edit the PR and write the release notes in the PR description (see release notes below)
 - get approval for the PR (reviewers should be reviewing the release notes in the PR description) then merge the PR